isomerpages/nea-cfhp/_about/Terms & Conditions.md

 <p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Climate Vouchers will expire on 31
 December 2027.
 Any unutilised amount will be forfeited thereafter.</p>
 <p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Voucher-Holder should present his/her
-personal identification document that shows his/her residential address (e.g., NRIC, utilities bill) to allow the participating retailer to verify that the address indicated on the Climate Voucher corresponds with the address on the Voucher-Holder’s personal identification document.</p>
+personal identification document that shows his/her HDB residential address (e.g., NRIC, utilities bill) to allow the participating retailer to verify that the HDB address indicated on the Climate Voucher corresponds with the address on the Voucher-Holder’s personal identification document.</p>
 <p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; No refund shall be given if the value
 of the Climate Voucher exceeds the amount payable for the transaction.
 If the value of the Climate Voucher(s) used in a transaction does not cover